jdrumgoole/mongodbrdg/README.md

 ```

 # Example Data
 The random data that is random but looks real.
-We use the python mimesis package
+We use the python [mimesis](https://mimesis.readthedocs.io/) package
 for this purpose.
-There are two seperate collections that can eb created.
+There are two separate collections that can be created.
 The
 first is the `profiles` collection which contains example user records.
 A typical
 example document is: